marknotton/doggistyle/README.md

 ## Thanks
+Custom Props
+Sassy Strings
+Sassy Cast
+SVG Sprites

+### AQUA's (Asked the Question, Used the Answer)
-A special thank you to the talented people at [thoughtbot, inc.](https://thoughtbot.com/) for keeping their prodcts open source; and allowing me the opportunity to learn, adapt and publish my own gem.
+A special thank you to the talented people at [thoughtbot, inc.](https://thoughtbot.com/) for keeping their prodcts open source; and allowing me the opportunity to learn, adapt and publish my own gem; as well as inspiring me to create my own library.